maxbrundev/My-Simple-Joystick/README.md

 Demo Scene with set up example and basic third person controller are provided.

-Drag an Drop the prefab and start your awesome mobile projet! 🚀
+Drag an Drop the prefab and start your awesome mobile project! 🚀

 ![](Screenshots/MySimpleJoystick_details.png)